xyzsam/tcmalloc-cloud-workloads/README.md

 Download them and extract the files to a location.
 To make building the search index more tractable and reduce individual file sizes, we divided the full wikipedia page index into eight shards.
-We use a ``stub database'' to dynamically aggregate them together when we execute queries.
+We use a ''stub database'' to dynamically aggregate them together when we execute queries.
 The abstracts database was small enough to not require sharding, but we use a stub database anyways for consistency.
 Therefore, you will need to update the stub database file to